PaulPruenster/VC_Legenden/final_project/README.md

 ### Key 2

-toggles the dynamic bias on and off.
+Toggles the dynamic bias on and off.
+Initially it is set to off.

 ### Key Space

-toggles the light rotation.
+Toggles the light rotation.